-12.1 NRCHA Show Approval & Requirements

-12.1.1 No double judged, double pointed shows or two NRCHA shows on one day in the same location will be approved by the NRCHA.

-12.1.2 Any organization seeking approval for an event by the NRCHA must comply with the following requirements: Classes for which approval is sought, will be called "Approved Shows" and must be presented and judged under the rules of the NRCHA.
+- 12.1 NRCHA Show Approval & Requirements (for all except Introductory Events) - 12.1.1 No double judged, double pointed shows or two NRCHA shows on one day in the same location will be approved by the NRCHA. - 12.1.2 Any organization seeking approval for an event by the NRCHA must comply with the following requirements: - Classes for which approval is sought, will be called "Ap-12.1.3 proved Shows" and must be presented and judged under the rules of the NRCHA.
 Approved horse shows are shows that must offer at minimum an Open Bridle and an Open Hackamore class.
 Approved horse shows must also have a minimum of \$1,000 added to the NRCHA horse show classes and each entry has paid an NRCHA fee.
-For every \$1,000 added show held, an NRCHA Affiliates may hold one show with no added money minimum requirement.
+For every \$1,000 added show held, NRCHA Affiliates may hold one show with no added money minimum requirement.
 The Open Hackamore must have a minimum of \$250 added, the Open Bridle must have a minimum of \$250 added and the remainder of the \$1,000 would be distributed between the other NRCHA classes as the show management sees fit.
 Points and earnings will be kept track of by the NRCHA in all approved horse shows and the point totals will determine the Regional and National Year-End standings.
 Each NRCHA Affiliate may host one show per year outside their designated region as long as there are no scheduling conflicts in either of the two regions.
 The points at this show will count in the region where the host affiliate is located.
 Approved LAE and Category 1 Special Events have applied for approval by the NRCHA and each entry has paid an NRCHA fee.
 Earnings for the LAE and Category 1 Special Events will be kept track of by the NRCHA.
 NRCHA approved horse shows, LAE and Category 1 Special Events are counted towards the Merit Award Program and lifetime earnings.
 Approved Category 2 Special Events have applied for approval by the NRCHA and each entry has paid an NRCHA fee.
-Earnings from these events will not count toward Merit Awards but will count toward Lifetime Earnings and Limited Aged Event eligibilities where applicable.

-- 12.1.3.1 In order to compete in an approved NRCHA contest, owners and riders must be NRCHA members in good standing, the show must remit the required fee to the NRCHA, the contest must be pre-approved by the NRCHA and all entry fees must be paid prior to showing. - 12.1.4 All approved classes must include both rein work and cow work.
+Earnings from these events will not count toward Merit Awards but will count toward Lifetime Earnings and Limited Aged Event eligibilities where applicable. - 12.1.3.1 In order to compete in an approved NRCHA contest, owners and riders must be NRCHA members in good standing, the show must remit the required fee to the NRCHA, the contest must be pre-approved by the NRCHA and all entry fees must be paid prior to showing. - 12.1.4 All approved classes must include both rein work and cow work.
 Herd work is optional.
-In the case where it would be considered hazardous to riders and horses, herd work may be substituted for the cow work. - 12.1.5 Fresh cattle must be supplied to all contestants for the cow work (fence).
-For every 8 head of cattle or fraction thereof, one extra head must be supplied.
-It is strongly suggested that a minimum of 2.5 cattle for each entry in the herd work should be supplied.
-Fresh cattle are cattle that have not been previously used for recreational or practice purposes.
+In the case where it would be considered hazardous to riders and horses, herd work may be substituted for the cow work.